cookbrothersconstruction/documentation/employmenthero/Group Leave Requests.md

 ![Request Leave Screen](https://github.com/cookbrothersconstruction/documentation/blob/main/images/request%20leave.png)

-6. To edit or delete your leave request please go to Time > Leave.
+6. To edit or delete your leave request please go to **Time > Leave**.
 From here select the dropdown next to the leave request you want to edit or delete.